PopovEvgeniy/grpdecompilershell/readme.txt

 0.9 - Small changes.
 Windows 9x support was dropped.
 1.0 - User interface was improved.
 1.0.1 - 1.0.4 - Small changes.
+1.0.5 - Program was adapted to new version of GRP DECOMPILER.